Giving your cat oral pills is one of the most challenging tasks you’ll ever experience as a cat owner.

 Cats can be quite stubborn when they don’t want to swallow something.
 So, here is how you can deceive them into taking their medication.

-One of the easiest ways to give cats oral pills is to hide the medicine in her food.
+One of the easiest ways to give cats oral pills is to hide the medicine in their food.